This post is also available in: हिन्दी (Hindi)

 • Statins or non-statin therapies to control high blood cholesterol.
 Your doctor may recommend statin therapy if you have a higher risk for ischemic heart disease complications or stroke or if you have diabetes and are between ages 40 and 75.
 Non-statin therapies may be used to reduce cholesterol when statins do not lower cholesterol enough or cause side effects.
 Your doctor may prescribe non-statin drugs, such as gemfibrozil, ezetimibe, bile acid sequestrants, fenofibrate, alirocumab, evolocumab, or omega-3 fatty acids.

-You may need a procedure or heart surgery to treat more advanced ischemic heart disease.
+You may need a procedure or heart surgery to more advanced ischemic heart disease treatment.

 • Coronary artery bypass grafting (CABG) to improve blood flow to the heart by using normal arteries from the chest wall and veins from the legs to bypass the blocked arteries,.
 Surgeons typically use CABG to treat people who have severe coronary artery disease in multiple coronary arteries.